Flaaviaa/cafevision/README.md

 ## 🧠 Current Functionality

-✅ Control a LED using a push button connected to the Raspberry Pi GPIO pins:
+✅ Control a LED and camera using a push button connected to the Raspberry Pi GPIO pins:

 - **LED** connected to **GPIO 17**
 - **Button** connected to **GPIO 27**
+- **Camera** connected to **USB**
-- Each button press toggles the LED state (on/off).
+- Each button press toggles the LED state (on/off) and take 3 pictures with the camera.

-The `ChangeLedState` class handles all the LED and button logic.
-The `main.py` script instantiates the class and keeps the system running.

 ---